AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BetterEggChance - Raises chance of eggs found in birdnests from 35% to 63%.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BookCollections - Allows you to combine books (not crafting magazines) for collections or selling for more dukes.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CompilableDews - Craft 5 Dew Collectors into a single one that acts like 5!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CosmeticMods - Make your armor appear like other clothing.